dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

  cannot open shared object file: No such file or directory
 ```

-It's the same error message as in the introduction, and **the operating
+It's the same error message as in the introduction and **the operating
 system is lying to us**.
 The file `libanswer.so` is right there!
 What's happening there?

-After more investigation, you figure it out :  when you compiled the `print-answer`
+After more investigation, you figure it out:  when you compiled the `print-answer`
 executable, there was a small piece of binary inside it that recorded the *name*
 of the `.so` file it was linked against.
 You can check it by running the `readelf` command and display
 the *dynamic section* of your program: